Module 1 Reading – Promoting Patient Well-being

 Importantly, the above example is specifically focused around assessing “health related” benefits and harms.
 Just as it sounds, describing a benefit or harm as “health related” means that it directly affects a person’s health, either positively or negatively.
 A more precise way to think about “health related” benefits and harms is to recognize that these are about the person’s physiological functioning, making them objective and measurable:

-However, there is also another category of benefits and harms that we can describe as “non-health related.”
-Think back to when I asked you to list 3 different things that would benefit and harm you – how many of the things that you thought of were strictly about your health?
-Perhaps some of them were, but I bet you thought about other things as well (such as money, friends, or hobbies).
-These other types of benefits and harms are “non-health related” and are about how a person experiences something in their life, either positively or negatively.
-Rather than relating to the person’s physiological functioning, “non-health related” benefits and harms are about how things can affect a person’s goals, values, or the quality of their life.
-This makes non-health benefits and harms primarily subjective:
+However, there is also a second category of benefits & harms that we can describe as “non-health related.”
+Think back to when I asked you to list 3 different things that would benefit and harm you; how many of the things that you thought about were actually about your health?
+Perhaps a few were, but I bet you also thought about other things such as money, friends, or hobbies.
+These are examples of “non-health related” benefits & harms.
+Describing a benefit or harm as “non-health related” means it relates to a person’s experience of something, either positively or negatively.
+So rather than being about the person’s physiological functioning, “non-health related” benefits and harms are about how things affect a person’s goals, values, or the quality of their life.
+This makes non-health benefits and harms subjective to each individual:

 1.2) The Principles of Beneficence & Non-maleficence